 Many medical schools and other institutions seek donations of whole bodies for research and instruction.
 You can make arrangements to donate your body to science by directly contacting an interested medical school or whole body donation organization.

 For more information about donating your body to science in Florida, you may contact one of the programs on this list of body donation programs in the United States.
-You can also contact a national whole body donation organization such as the Life Legacy Foundation.
+You can also contact a national whole body donation organization such as Science Care.

 If for any reason you feel strongly that you do not want to be an organ donor, you should put those wishes in writing.
 If you don't, your family members may consent to the donation of your organs after your death.